Jc-alt logo

 numSet = set(nums)

-# time complexity: iterate over list of n length O(n)
+# tc: iterate list O(n)

-# found start of a run
+# Check if we have found start of a new run: the left most element of a run

-# time complexity: lookup operation takes constant O(1)
+# tc: lookup constant O(1)

-if (num - 1) not in numSet:
+if (runStartCandidate-1) not in numSet:

-while (num + currLen) in numSet:
+while (runStartCandidate + currRunLen) in numSet:

-# overall: time complexity O(n)
+# overall: tc O(n)

-# overall: space complexity O(n)
+# overall: sc O(n)

 return longest